culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 A bibliographic entry (preferably structured) to some published work.

-@@TODO: adopt bibliographic structure; e.g. bibtex-json derived.

-@@TODO: can we get away with a minimal text format in V1?
-Or a very reduced structured format?

 ## Source

-A reference to a source of a claim made by an Annotation.
+A reference to a source and/or provenance of a claim made by an Annotation.
 May also convey contextual information about the applicability of the claim.

-@@applied to name attestations:  label, language, link to /something/

-@@move down to annotations section

 ## Related resource